2014 HSC Rules and Procedures guide

 (vii) All submitted works (other than those submitted electronically) will be returned after marking.
 Some works will be retained until the following year.
 While every care will be taken with them, the Board accepts no responsibility for loss or damage to such works.
 It is your responsibility to arrange any insurance.
 Teachers will advise you about the packing of submitted works.

-(viii) Students intending to submit works in print or electronic format should keep copies.
+(viii) Students submitting works in print or electronic format should keep their own copies.

 (ix) The Languages oral examinations and the practical examinations for Music, Dance and Drama are held earlier than the written examinations and may be held at different locations.
 Advice about this will be sent to your school and will be available on Students Online.